gsylvie/git-reverse.sh/README.md

 The primary usecase for this script is to repair repositories previously corrupted by this script.

+I considered using this script to prank my colleagues for April Fool's, but I chickened out.

+I actually own a real live chicken (a white silkie), and she also chickened out.

 ## What Does It Do?

+It reverses the direction of every edge in your git repository's DAG (directed acyclic commit graph).

-If your repo looks like [this](http://vm.bit-booster.com/bitbucket/plugins/servlet/bb_net/projects/BB/repos/jack/commits):
+In other words, if your repo looks like [this](http://vm.bit-booster.com/bitbucket/plugins/servlet/bb_net/projects/BB/repos/jack/commits):

 ![Repo with normal chronology](https://bit-booster.com/git-reverse/orig.png)